The Spiritual Letters of Venerable Francis Libermann

 See Volume 3, pp. 187-197 for the four letters to Fr.
 Thierse and Fr.
 Thevaux.

 One letter written to a missionary "suffering all sorts of painful emotions at the moment of your departure" [for the African Mission].

 Pierre Marie Le Berre was ordained a priest in 1844 and entered Libermann's novitiate the following year.
-He travelled to African in 1846 and remained in Gabon until 1891 when he died.
+He travelled to Africa in 1846 and remained in Gabon until 1891 when he died.
 Read more

 One letter written to a missionary who is to "avoid premature enthusiasm" and who is to "Study, penetrate deeply into the character, the mentality and the fundamental attitude" of the students he is to teach.

-21. Fr.
-Prosper Lamber: God gives the increase
+37. Fr.
+Prosper Lambert: God gives the increase

 Missionaries "are sowers of the Divine Word but it is God who causes that sacred seed to bear fruit."